llvm/llvm-project/clang/docs/BoundsSafety.rst

 * ``__bidi_indexable`` : A pointer with this annotation becomes a wide pointer to carry the upper bound and the lower bound, the layout of which is equivalent to ``struct { T *ptr; T *upper_bound; T *lower_bound; };``.
-As the name indicates, pointers with this annotation are “bidirectionally indexable”, meaning that they can be indexed with either a negative or a positive offset and the pointers can be incremented or decremented using pointer arithmetic.
+As the name indicates, pointers with this annotation are "bidirectionally indexable", meaning that they can be indexed with either a negative or a positive offset and the pointers can be incremented or decremented using pointer arithmetic.
 A ``__bidi_indexable`` pointer is allowed to hold an out-of-bounds pointer